Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Performance Evaluations

-Figure~\ref{fig:AR.2D} and Table~\ref{tab:AR.2d} summarize the performance of all methods on the 2D experimental datasets.
-Detailed displays of different methods on individual datasets are in Appendix~\ref{appendix-experiments}.
-The summaries indicate across-the-board good performance of KNOB-SynC with it always being a top performer.
-In its worst case, KNOB-SynC gets a $\mR=0.55$ on the {\tt Path-based} dataset where it terminates early~(Figure~\ref{fig:pathbased}) but here also it is the fourth-best performer, behind spectral clustering ($\mR=0.72$), MGHD ($\mR =0.60$) and PGMM ($\mR =0.59$).
+behind spectral clustering ($\mR=0.72$), MGHD ($\mR =0.60$) and PGMM ($\mR =0.59$).
 The competing syncytial clustering methods do well in some cases, but not in others where other methods perform better.
-Among the syncytial clustering methods, K-mH performs better than DEMP, DEMP+ and MMC whose performance can sometimes be poor ({\em e.g.}, on the {\tt Bullseye}, {\tt Half-ringed clusters} and {\tt Spiral} datasets -- vide Figures \ref{fig:bullseye}, \ref{fig:jain} and \ref{fig:spiral}, respectively).
+Among the syncytial clustering methods, K-mH performs better than DEMP, DEMP+ and MMC whose performance can sometimes be poor ({\em e.g.}, on the {\tt Bullseye}, {\tt Half-ringed clusters} and {\tt Spiral} datasets -- vide Figures \ref{fig:bullseye}, \ref{fig:jain} and \ref{fig:spiral}).
 It is on these datasets that the other methods (EAC, GSL-NN, and spectral clustering) do better.
-The performance of kernel-$k$-means is varied, even with known true number of groups, being very good sometimes ({\em e.g.}, in the {\tt Bananas-clump} dataset of Figure~\ref{fig:banana-clump}) but very poor in other cases ({\em e.g.}, as seen before in the {\tt Aggregation} dataset) where almost every other method does well.
+The performance of kernel-$k$-means even with known true number of groups is varied, being very good sometimes ({\em e.g.}, in the {\tt Bananas-clump} dataset of Figure~\ref{fig:banana-clump}) but very poor in other cases ({\em e.g.}, as seen before in the {\tt Aggregation} dataset) where almost every other method does well.
 The three general MBC methods perform similarly but PGMM does a bit better than MSAL and MGHD.
-DBSCAN$^*$ and, especially DP, perform poorly -- however, DBSCAN$^*$ performs well in a few cases. with the exception of some cases.
+DBSCAN$^*$ and, especially DP, generally perform poorly -- however, DBSCAN$^*$ performs well in some cases.
 We quantify performance of each method against its competitors in terms of its average deviation from the best performer.
-Specifically, for each dataset, we compute the difference in $\mR$ of a method from that of the best performer for that dataset.
-We call these deviations.
+Specifically, for each dataset, we compute the deviation (or difference) in $\mR$ of a method from that of the best performer for that dataset.
 The average deviation ($\bar{\mathcal D}$) of a method over all datasets is an overall indicator of its performance.
-Table~\ref{tab:AR.2d} provides $\bar{\mathcal D}$ and the standard deviation ($\mathcal D_\sigma$) of the differences.
-On the average, KNOB-SynC is the best performer (also having the lowest $\mathcal D_\sigma$) followed by GSL-NN, K-mH and EAC.
+Table~\ref{tab:AR.2d} provides $\bar{\mathcal D}$ and the standard deviation or SD ($\mathcal D_\sigma$) of the differences.
+On the average, KNOB-SynC is the best performer (and with the lowest $\mathcal D_\sigma$) followed by GSL-NN, K-mH and EAC.
 This conclusion of KNOB-SynC's superior overall performance is also supported by Figure~\ref{fig:AR.2D}\subref{fig:2d-boxplot}.
 We surmise that KNOB-SynC does well across the different datasets because of its ability by construction to merge many or few components at a time, with the exact choice of merges and termination objectively selected and determined by the distinctiveness of the resulting partitioning as per $\genhatomega$.